Poet-Frontliners

-Poet-Fronliners (Russian: Поэты-фронтовики, lit: Poet-Frontliners, also known as the War Generation and Front Poets) is a name applied to the young Russian poets whose youth was spent fighting in World War II and whose best poems reflect upon wartime experiences.
+Poet-Frontliners (Russian: Поэты-фронтовики, lit: Poet-Frontliners, also known as the War Generation and Front Poets) is a name applied to the young Russian poets whose youth was spent fighting during World War II and whose best poems reflect upon wartime experiences.
 Frontliners also included painters and cinematographers.
 The year 1924 is regarded as the beginning of the "Poet-Frontliners" generation, as many of the poets within this movement were students and young adults at the beginning of World War II.
-However, others regard the "Front-Line poets" as being those around in their early 20s at the beginning of the Great Patriotic War.
+However, others regard the "front-Line poets" as being those around in their early 20s at the beginning of the Great Patriotic War.

 History

-Following the return of the artists who had been sent to the front in the 1940s, they were keen on sharing their experiences with their respective artforms.
+Following the return of the artists who had been sent to the front in the 1940s, they were keen on sharing their experiences with their respective art forms.
 Because of the horror of what they witnessed, there was a desire to showcase how their worldviews had been drastically altered thanks to the war.
 According to Dr. Alexander Gribkov, "Even during the war, these poets expressed both the strength of the human spirit and the strength of national consciousness, which would become the key to our victory, in a simple, poetic language understandable to every reader, without using ideological clichés."
 As Soviet poetry scholar Vera Sandomirsky notes, one of the most acclaimed "Front Poets" was Konstantin Simonov.
 In his poetry, he notes how the Russian peasants were mistreated by German forces and thus were forced to protect their homeland despite their inadequate political expertise (politgramotnost).